 Cancerous tumors can also metastasize (spread) to other organs throughout the body.
 But, the good news is that although testicular cancer in dogs is technically malignant, unlike other types of malignant tumors, these tend to occur at an older age (i.e. average 10 years of age) and metastasis to other organs is rare.
 Caught early, castration, even at an older age, is usually curative.

-When a dog has testicular cancer, one of his testicles may look or feel abnormal.
-The affected one may be larger than the normal testicle, or it may have a firm, sometimes painful mass inside that you can feel.
-If both testicles are cancerous, they may seem larger than normal; the testicles may be painful; or there might be masses.
+When a dog has testicular cancer ( a tumor), one of his testicles may look or feel abnormal.
+The affected one may be larger or it may have a firm and lobulated feel, some are painful.

 What to do if you Suspect Testicular Cancer

 If you think your dog might have testicular cancer, your regular veterinarian will perform a physical examination of your dog’s testicles.
 A rectal examination will check your dog’s prostate gland and feel for enlarged lymph nodes.

 Palpation or feeling structures inside your dog’s abdomen is also common, as well as checking your the gums and listening to the heart and lungs.